 Foam control is done by addition of anti-foaming agents, which improve process control, increase in efficiency.

 The problem of foam formation varies according to the type of industry and adversely affects the productivity.
 It causes serious difficulties in the areas of pharmaceutical, food & beverage, waste water, chemical treatment plants etc.

 The pharmaceutical Industry uses fermenters for production and involves stirring and mixing of air and gas for operation.
-However, these natural organisms create unwanted bi-products which supports foam stabilisation making it easy for stable foam production.
+However, these natural organisms create unwanted bi-products which support foam stabilization making it easy for stable foam production.

 There are the chances of liquid completely turning into foam if not controlled on time.
 Anti-foams are generally used to protect from foam generation, but it leads to unwanted side effects which is difficult to control.

-Overall, anti-foam usage can alter the end results significantly, therefore, measuring and control of foam generation is necessary.
+Overall, anti-foam usage can alter the end results significantly, therefore, measuring and control of foam generation using foam detectors is necessary.

 Precise foam control is important in pharmaceutical industry during fermentation process.
 The industry deals with health sector, therefore, accurate result during the process used in the production of medicines, antibiotics, vaccines and many other drugs is critical.